Floorp-Projects/Floorp/devtools/docs/backend/actor-hierarchy.md

 children of a given target actor.

 The data they return is filtered to reflect the target.
-For example, the InspectorActor that you fetch from a ContentActor gives you information about the markup and styles for only that frame.
+For example, the InspectorActor that you fetch from a FrameTargetActor gives you information about the markup and styles for only that frame.

 These actors may extend this hierarchy by having their own children, like LongStringActor, WalkerActor, etc.